 Luckily, Paul found ELTABB and became a member.
 “That was a smart move!
 I didn’t know then how smart it was,” he laughs.
 He got his first job by word-of-mouth recommendation from another member, doing level tests of English on the phone for a small company.
 Gradually, more freelance work followed.
 After some time, he was put in touch with the manager of a major oil company in Schwedt.
 Being then hired as an in-house trainer for two full days a week turned out to be a stroke of luck, and he hasn’t looked back.

 One thing Paul highlights is that his success was a two-way street.
 He’s always been very happy to be able to return the favours he received and support his colleagues as well.
 Having been part of ELTABB for twelve years now, he especially likes the regular social events and, in recent years, the increasingly younger average age of the members.

 What about Berliners?

-Finally, I ask him what he thinks about living in Berlin – a place that is full of notoriously blunt Berliners.
+Finally, I ask him what he thinks about living in Berlin – a place that is full of notoriously grumpy Berliners.
 Funnily, he has never had reason to complain about the locals.
 That’s because he appreciates their directness.
 Like the taxi driver he described his destination to because he did not know the exact address.
 The man interrupted his empurpled soliloquy mid-sentence, muttering, “You wanna talk or you wanna go?”